Skip to main content

 }

-Run the Example.main(String[]) from your IDE or by running the following command.
+Run the Example.main(String[]) method from your IDE or by running the following command in your terminal.

 mvn compile exec:java \